 Fair Labor Standards Act

-The FLSA also provides other rules that employers must follow.
-It requires that children younger than age 14 cannot work for an employer.
-While children aged 14 or 15 can work, they cannot work in dangerous occupations or during school hours.
-Children aged 16 or 17 can work any number of hours but cannot work in dangerous jobs.
-At age 18, there is no restriction on the hours that they work or duties that they perform under the FLSA, although other restrictions may apply under other laws, such as the Occupational Safety and Health Act (OSHA).
+The FLSA also establishes other rules for employers to follow, including different rules for workers under 18.
+Under the FLSA, children under 14 cannot work for an employer in any situation, teens aged 14 or 15 may work but not in dangerous jobs or during school hours, and teens aged 16 or 17 may work any number of hours but may not work dangerous jobs.
+Once an employee turns 18, there are no longer any restrictions on the type of employment they may seek or the number of hours they may work under the FLSA, but other restrictions may apply due to other laws (for example, the Occupational Safety and Health Act).Rules Governing Breaks and Accommodations

 Contrary to popular belief, the FLSA does not mandate any particular scheme for breaks, lunches, benefits, or payroll practices.
 It does, however, stipulate that any break of 20 minutes or less must be paid.
 You cannot be forced to clock out for breaks of less than 30 minutes, and if you are asked to clock out when taking a break, you must be fully relieved of your duties.
 The FLSA does apply special break regulations to especially dangerous jobs.
 It also requires employers to give nonexempt nursing mothers a reasonable break to nurse their infants (when infants are allowed in the workplace) during the first year after the baby's birth.
 The FLSA also does not require employers to provide extra pay for any unusual hours, such as weekend or holiday pay.
 Some individual employers may provide it as an incentive, but neither federal law nor Texas state law mandate it.How to Protect Your Rights Under the FLSA